kamibo/tokio-modbus/README.md

 ## Examples

-Various examples for Modbus RTU and TCP using either the asynchronous or synchronous API can be found in the [examples](https://github.com/slowtec/tokio-modbus/tree/master/examples) folder.
+Various examples for Modbus TCP using either the asynchronous or synchronous API can be found in the [examples](https://github.com/slowtec/tokio-modbus/tree/master/examples) folder.